 Both systems can be summarized with five points.
 Calvinism holds to the total depravity of man while Arminianism holds to partial depravity.
 Calvinism’s doctrine of total depravity states that every aspect of humanity is corrupted by sin; therefore, human beings are unable to come to God on their own accord.
 Partial depravity states that every aspect of humanity is tainted by sin, but not to the extent that human beings are unable to place faith in God of their own accord.
 Note: classical Arminianism rejects “partial depravity” and holds a view very close to Calvinistic “total depravity” (although the extent and meaning of that depravity are debated in Arminian circles).
 In general, Arminians believe there is an “intermediate” state between total depravity and salvation.
 In this state, made possible by prevenient grace, the sinner is being drawn to Christ and has the God-given ability to choose salvation.

 Calvinism includes the belief that election is unconditional, while Arminianism believes in conditional election.
 Unconditional election is the view that God elects individuals to salvation based entirely on His will, not on anything inherently worthy in the individual or on any act performed by the individual.
 Conditional election states that God elects individuals to salvation based on His foreknowledge of who will believe in Christ unto salvation, thereby on the condition that the individual chooses God.

 Calvinism sees the atonement as limited, while Arminianism sees it as unlimited.
-This is the most controversial of the five points.
+This is likely the most controversial of the five points.
 Limited atonement is the belief that Jesus only died for the elect.
 Unlimited atonement is the belief that Jesus died for all, but that His death is not effectual until a person receives Him by faith.

 Calvinism includes the belief that God’s grace is irresistible, while Arminianism says that an individual can resist the grace of God.
 Irresistible grace argues that when God calls a person to salvation, that person will inevitably come to salvation.
 Resistible grace states that God calls all to salvation, but that many people resist and reject this call.